marxin/texi2rst-generated/sphinx/gccint/liveness-information.rst

 instruction is never used.
 The second is useful for instructions computing multiple values at once.

 ..
-Copyright (C) 2006-2021 Free Software Foundation, Inc.
 Free Software Foundation, Inc.
-   This is part of the GCC manual.
-   For copying conditions, see the file gcc.texi.
    -
    Loop Representation
    -